GoogleCloudPlatform/magic-modules/docs/content/develop/test/test.md

    - Modify the new template function so that updatable fields are changed or removed.
 This may require additions to the `context` map in the test function.
    - Remove the comments at the top of the file.
    - If beta-only fields are being tested, do the following:
-     - Change the file suffix to `.go.erb`
+     - Change the file suffix to `.go.tmpl`
      - Wrap each beta-only test in a separate version guard: `{{- if ne $.TargetVersionName "ga" -}}...{{- else }}...{{- end }}`
      - In each beta-only test, ensure that the TestCase sets `ProtoV5ProviderFactories: acctest.ProtoV5ProviderBetaFactories(t)`
      - In each beta-only test, ensure that all Terraform resources in all configs have `provider = google-beta` set